sst/sst/www/docs/constructs/App.md

 - **props** `FunctionProps | ((stack: cdk.Stack) => FunctionProps)`

 The default function props to be applied to all the Lambda functions in the app.
 These default values will be overridden if a [`Function`](Function.md) sets its own props.
-This needs to be called before any stacks have been added to the app.
+This needs to be called before any stack with functions have been added to the app.

 :::note
-The `setDefaultFunctionProps` function must be called before any stacks have been added.
+The `setDefaultFunctionProps` function must be called before any stack with functions have been added.
 :::

 Takes a [`FunctionProps`](Function.md#functionprops).
 Or a callback function takes [`cdk.Stack`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Stack.html) that returns a [`FunctionProps`](Function.md#functionprops).